 2. Endpoint Detection and Response (EDR) software

 EDR software is a comprehensive set of cybersecurity measures specially designed with the commercial sector in mind.
-If you are a business owner and are worried about data breach and malware threats, this is the best solution for you.
+If you are a business owner and are worried about data breaches and malware threats, this is the best solution for you.

 The main difference between EDR software and a regular antivirus is that the antivirus will only detect the virus, then wait for your response to scrub it from your system.
-With the EDR software, the multi-stage malware protection kicks in as new usage data enters the EDR stream, eliminating any threat before they reach the endpoint, which is the device.
+With the EDR software, multi-stage malware protection kicks in as new usage data enters the EDR stream, eliminating any threat before they reach the endpoint, which is the device.

 3. Data Encryption